postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ## Updating Postman

-The native Postman apps will notify you when a major update is available.
-For other updates you will see a dot on the settings icon.
+Postman will notify you when a major update is available.
+For other updates, you will see a dot on the settings icon.
 If the indicator is red instead of orange, it indicates a failed update.

 ![Update Ready](https://assets.postman.com/postman-docs/update-ready-v86.jpg)

 Select the update option to download or install the latest update.
-You will see a notification when the download is complete, prompting you to restart the Postman app to apply the updates.
+You will see a notification when the download is complete, prompting you to restart Postman to apply the updates.
 If you don't want to update yet, choose __Later__ to auto-update the next time you open Postman.

 You can configure your preferences to enable automatic download for major updates in __Settings__ &gt; __Update__.
 Postman automatically downloads minor updates and bug fixes.